mikeandike523/tsleuth/README.md

 - Clone the repo
 - `yarn install`
 - `yarn run build-all`
+- Windows
-- Add the repo root to your path
+  - Add the repo root to your `PATH` environment variable
+- Mac
+  - Zsh users:
+    - Navigate to the cloned repo
+    - `chmod +x ./configure`
+    - `./configure`
+  - Bash, or other non-zsh
+    - @todo
+- Linux
+  - @todo
+- **IMPORTANT!**
-- **IMPORTANT!** In any project you want to use with this tool, add ".tsleuth" to your `.gitignore` file
+  - In any project you want to use with this tool, add `.tsleuth` to your `.gitignore` file
+  - Mac: Also add `.tsleuth\*` to your `.gitignore` file
+  - Not yet tested on linux

 ## Usage